differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-21-erlang-cluster-k8s-intro.md

 ---

 A few weeks ago, I decided to write a blog post about using mutual TLS to secure Erlang distribution (clustering), with auto-provisioning of certificates when running in Kubernetes.
-It turned into a series of blog posts.
-This is the first.
+It took a little longer to write up than I expected, and turned into a series of blog posts.

 {% include _series_toc.html %}